September 17, 2018

 For instance; developing a keystone habit of reading at least two chapters of a book daily at night will help you in wisely spending your overall time and sparing some time for this habit.
 It will also result in mitigating the useless scrolling of social media at night and help you to sleep in peace.

-These habits can pave ways for effective time management, because through one keystone habit, other extremely beneficial habits are generated, leading to unintended, positive outcomes.
+These habits can pave ways for effective time management because, through one keystone habit, other extremely beneficial habits are generated, leading to unintended, positive outcomes.

 13. Review your day

 The last effective time management technique in our list is reviewing your day.
 Might sound a little childish, but trust us on this!
 After a long day of running errands, sit down in a quiet place and reflect on your day.
 Take notes, if necessary!
-Jot down all the tasks that you’ve accomplished and also the ones that you couldn’t owing to shortage of time or whatever the reason might be.
+Jot down all the tasks that you’ve accomplished and also the ones that you couldn’t owe to a shortage of time or whatever the reason might be.

 Practicing this daily will help you in evaluating your daily routine and analyzing your time expenditure to better plan your next day and take better decisions.